tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 # TLS Exporter Labels Registry

-THe document updates the registration procedure for the TLS Exporter registry and updates the Recommended column allocation.
+This document updates the registration procedure for the TLS Exporter registry and updates the Recommended column allocation.
 IANA SHALL update the TLS Exporter Labels Registry as follows: